dhruvjaink07/finsights/README.md

 ## 🚀 Project Overview

-FinSight Agents automates the process of extracting and synthesizing financial insights by:
+FinSight Agents is a robust, extensible multi-agent system that automates financial insight generation by:

-- Collecting live market data (stocks, Indian and global)
+- Collecting live market data for any mix of Indian and global stocks
+- Dynamically extracting and passing ticker symbols between agents
-- Scoring real-time sentiment from financial news
+- Scoring real-time sentiment from financial news using company names
-- Running analytics and indicators
+- Synthesizing actionable insights for every stock, even if no news is found
-- Generating AI-powered summaries and charts
+- Generating clear, company-wise summaries and (optionally) visualizations

 ---